Tutorial | Batch deployment basics (MLOps part 2)

 Note

-If, for the purposes of this tutorial, you are using the same database for development and production environments, there is nothing you need to do here.
+Assuming you are using the same database for development and production environments for this tutorial, there is nothing you need to do here.

 Dataiku screenshot of the Scenarios page of a deployment.